 You tell him you’re not getting your needs met.
 You express that you need mental, emotional and physical intimacy, and although you appreciate his acts of service, (taking out the trash, taking your car through inspection, picking up your dry cleaning, etc.), your love language is quality time together, verbal validation and physical touch.

 Sadly, your pleas roll off him because he is tone deaf to your emotional needs.

 If ONLY he would express an ounce of genuine affection for you, you could tolerate his emotionally withholding nature.

 Arguing with an emotionally detached man will test your sanity.

 Your arguments with him are one-sided: you cajole, cry and beg him to pay attention to you but he is unmoved by your obvious emotional pain and tears.

-His rejection and lack of sympathy wounds you deeply.
-Your anger and resentment comes out sideways as harshness and criticisms.
+His rejection and lack of sympathy wound you deeply.
+Your anger and resentment come out sideways as harshness and criticisms.
 You eventually detonate, he shuts you out completely and he goes into his cave and he waits for you to “just” get over it.

 You seriously wonder if he even loves you.

 You are always the one to initiate reconciliation.
 He never apologizes for his inconsiderate, hurtful behavior, even when he is clearly at fault.